 Stop!
 I see you there trying to run away from this post!
 Before you go in terror at least hear me out.

-- Cloth pads remove the risk of TSS(Toxic Shock Syndrome) since you aren’t putting any chemicals into your body.
+• Cloth pads remove the risk of TSS(Toxic Shock Syndrome) since you aren’t putting any chemicals or tampons into your body.

-- Some women find a reduction in length or heaviness of periods, or reduced cramps, clotting, etc while using cloth vs regular pads.
+• Some women find a reduction in length or heaviness of periods, or reduced cramps, clotting, etc while using cloth vs disposables.
 (I personally can testify to this one!)

-- Since the fabric is more breathable than plastic, using cloth reduces your risk of rashes or infections.
+• Since the fabric is more breathable than plastic which is typically used for disposable pads, using cloth reduces your risk of rashes or infections.

 But then I got really brave and decided it was time to make my own.
 And I’m here to show you how you can do it too!
 If you have some scrap flannel and some ok skills with a sewing machine (you could also sew these by hand) you can make a simple cloth pad.

-- Flannel (not very much, at least ¼ yard in 2 colors will make you a couple pads, I get mine from Fabric.com)
+• Cotton Flannel (Not very much, at least ¼ yard in 2 colors will make you a couple pads, I get mine from Fabric.com which is now sold by Amazon.)
+You can also use hemp or bamboo fabric.
+I would stay away from synthetic fabrics like polyester and nylon as they will not be as breathable.

 First, you will need to trace around your pattern on the fabric.
 You can use a pen or a fabric pencil or whatever you have on hand.